 Beyond the galleries, an integral part of the Ugandan shopping experience is exploring the bustling local markets and roadside stands.
 These are the perfect places to shop for authentic souvenirs and handicrafts made by local artisans.

 Among these markets, Owino Market in Kampala stands out as one of the largest and most popular, offering an endless array of local products.
 Owino Market is the biggest and best market in Kampala.
 The market is at its largest and busiest on Sundays.
 Here, you can buy almost anything including food, electronics, clothes, handicrafts, art, and more.
 Also, check out the Exposure Africa Market and the African Craft Village.
-Check out this guide for some more markets to visit.

 The vast selection of arts and crafts available in Uganda is impressive.
 You can find intricate wood carvings depicting local wildlife, vibrant textiles, beautifully woven baskets, handmade jewelry, paintings, and much more.